jorgeAML/XLVExercisEscript/Chapter3_Selections/readme.md

 The program in Listing 3.1 AdditionQuiz.java, generates two integers and prompts the user to enter the sum of these two integers.
 Revise the program to generate three single-digit integers and prompt the user to enter the sum of these three integers. [find the answer here](https://github.com/jorgeAML/XLVExercisEscript/blob/master/Chapter3_Selections/AddThreeNumbers.java)

 ---
+### 3. Algebra: solve 2 X 2 linear equation
+A linear equation can be solved using Cramer's rule given in Programming Exercise 1.13 Write a program that prompts the user to enter a, b, c, d, e and f and displays the result.
+If *ad - bc* is 0, report that "The equation has no solution".

+---